italiangrid/storm/_includes/gridftp-process-monitor.md

 #### Dim DNS server

-This is the name server used by DIM client to know the list of servers that publish information:
+This is the name server used by the DIM client to know the list of servers that publishes information:

 * install DIM v17
 * edit /etc/sysconfig/dim with: <code>DNS\_DIM\_NODE=`hostname`</code>